vcapretz/open-source-guide/_articles/pt-BR/boas-praticas.md

 Just as there are tasks that other people can help you with, there are also tasks that no human should ever have to do.
 Robots are your friend.
 Use them to make your life as a maintainer easier.

-### Require tests and other checks to improve the quality of your code
+### Exija testes e outros checks para melhorar a qualidade do seu código

 One of the most important ways you can automate your project is by adding tests.